Radar technology stems basically from the 30's (although first inventions and observations were made before WWI).

 A part of the Russian air-to-air missile development is about ultra long range air/air missiles; the Novator K-100 and the Vympel R-37.
 Both are regularly seen in context of AWACS aircraft, but J-STARS should be considered to be their target as well.

 The Russians also developed active radar jammers against air/ground radars, the SPN series.
 That hardware appears to be meant for the protection of high-value targets such as river crossings and such.
-I am skeptical about their ability to jam in protection of more than point targets.
+I am sceptical about their ability to jam in protection of more than point targets.

 - - - - -